tax forms

-The line between a W-2 employee and a 1099 contractor may seem blurry, but the most important difference is whether your business must withhold taxes from a worker's payments.
+The line between a W-2 employee and a 1099 independent contractor may seem blurry, but the most important difference is whether your business must withhold taxes from a worker's payments.

-• You provide employee benefits, such as insurance, retirement plans or vacation time.
+• You provide employee benefits, such as insurance, retirement plans, or vacation time.

 • They control when and how they perform their work.